This post originally appeared on VICE UK.

 Some time in 2009, Alex Sparrowhawk hooked up with a guy, and, in the throes of passion, the pair decided not to use a condom.
 A couple of weeks later, he started feeling unwell and developed a cough that lasted a bit too long.
 While the first HIV test came back negative, the second one did not.
 Today, he is one of the 103,000 people estimated to be living with HIV in the UK.

-A few years after his diagnosis Alex left his job in insurance to work for the Terrence Higgins Trust, in their My HIV online peer support forum.
+A few years after his diagnosis, Sparrowhawk left his job in insurance to work for the Terrence Higgins Trust, in its My HIV online peer support forum.
 "It's nice to do something you know can make a difference rather than just pay the bills," he told me over the phone, when I called him to ask a few questions.

 VICE: What's it like to live with HIV today?

-Alex Sparrowhawk: It sounds weird to say, but its probably the best time to be diagnosed right now.
+Alex Sparrowhawk: It sounds weird to say, but it's probably the best time to be diagnosed right now.
 The medication is improving all the time.
-I didn't let it stop me working and I've been really lucky to have a good support network.
+I didn't let it stop me from working, and I've been really lucky to have a good support network.

 What was your first reaction when you found out?

 When I got the message asking me to come back into the clinic a few days after the second test, I knew that something was wrong.
 They wouldn't ask you back if it was all clear.
 So I contacted an ex, who is HIV positive, and he came with me to the clinic.
 When they told me, I had so many questions, like: "Am I going to get ill?"
 "Am I going to have to quit work?"
 "Am I ever going to meet anyone again?"
 The doctor and my friend tried to reassure me, but I didn't take much of it in.
 Even though I went in there guessing what was going to happen, it was still quite a shock.

 Are you currently in a relationship?